-Managing knowledge properly in your organisation or your project is an absolute necessity.
-It informs your strategy and your operations.
+Having a vision and knowing how to manage knowledge to run your organisation or your personal project is an absolute necessity.
+It supports your strategy and your operations.
 It’s not about collecting data and letting it sleep in filing cabinets.
-It’s alive and should serve your purpose.
+Data is alive and should serve your purpose.
+It might change too.

-But how do YOU know you adapt to change?
+But how do YOU know you can adapt to change?

 Moving on… Managing knowledge about how YOU are adapting – or have personally adapted – to change, is crucial too.
 The more you are aware of your capacity to adapt, learn, be flexible, be lean, be insightful, the more you can help yourself and your organisation.
 The more you can support your purpose.

 Do you intend to grow and amplify your team?
 Are you thinking about your impact?
-Do you intend to pass the baton to someone more experienced, and maybe carve yourself a little experimental niche somewhere new… ?
+Do you intend to pass the baton to someone more experienced, and maybe carve yourself a little experimental niche somewhere new…?
 Or do you intend to keep going as usual?
 Whatever the scenario, change will be augmented by your capacity to strip the obstacles naked.
-And it might be you are the biggest obstacle to change.
+And it might be you, who are the biggest obstacle to change. (no pressure!)

 If you are receiving mentoring, coaching or attend training to help you move forward- if there’s a story of transition hanging in the air – my suggestion would be to keep a journal where you record your thoughts and feelings in all humility.
 In this you will collate evidence about How you have changed this year so far – or not… What you have changed – or not, and importantly Why?